How your drivers impact your towing insurance premiums

 Are Your Drivers Driving Up the Cost of Your Commercial Towing Insurance?

 The risks involved in professionally operating a tow truck are much greater than the risks of operating a personal vehicle.
 For this reason, it should come as no surprise that premiums for your towing operation will be higher, simply due to the exposure. + higher limits But did you know that the drivers you employ and their respective driving histories play a fundamental role in the underwriting process and in calculating your premium?
-Below, we’ll cover what you need to look for when hiring drivers that can rate up your premiums, or even prevent you from getting coverage.
+Below, we’ll cover what you need to look for when hiring drivers that can rate up your On-Hook Tow Insurance premiums, or even prevent you from getting coverage.

 Drivers with serious infractions on their MVRs within the last 36 months or beyond, can significantly drive up the cost of your insurance policy or disqualify you altogether.
 While the specific driver underwriting criteria of each insurance carrier vary, the following are the types of violations that will raise a giant red flag with you and your respective insurer: